Job Definition

 - Bash Script: Write or paste the shell script you want to run.
 Daestro will execute it inside a default

-container. - Execution Timeout (in seconds): The maximum time the job is allowed to run.
+ubuntu:24.04container. - Execution Timeout (in seconds): The maximum time the job is allowed to run.

 - Environment Variables (Optional): Add any secret keys or configuration values your script needs.